cod-ux/the-guilty-app/README.md

 # Guilty - A Minimalist's Budgeting App

-_(Navigate to the flutterflow branch instead of the main branch to view the code)_

 A budgeting dashboard built for mobile with flutter for the front end and Python for the backend.
+This is the frontend repo for the application.

 ## Tech Stack